New results indicate that particle discovered at CERN is the Higgs boson

 Finally, new evidence presented at Moriond today from a CMS experiment looking at the two-photon decay mode indicates that the rate of the decay conforms to the Standard Model prediction.
 The CMS had not updated its two-photon decay mode results since July 2012.
 "We are agreeing with the Standard Model in every way that we have searched so far," Olsen said, "but we will need more data to make a definitive conclusion."

 Olsen is one of several Princeton researchers who play major roles in the search for the Higgs.
-Other faculty members include Daniel Marlow, Princeton's Evans Crawford 1911 Professor of Physics; Christopher Tully, professor of physics; and Seth Zenz, an associate research scholar in physics.
-Graduate students involved in the search for the Higgs include Xiaohang Quan, Philip Hebda and Michael Mooney.
+Other faculty members include Daniel Marlow, Princeton's Evans Crawford 1911 Professor of Physics; Christopher Tully, professor of physics; and Valerie Halyo, assistant professor of physics.
+Additional investigators include associate research scholar Seth Zenz, postdoctoral researcher Paul Lujan and former postdoctoral researcher Pratima Jindal.
+Graduate students involved in the search for the Higgs include Xiaohang Quan, Philip Hebda, Michael Mooney, Adam Hunt and Hou Keong Lou.